Birth is designed to be one of life’s most profound experiences, and it deserves to be honored, protected, and supported as such.

 Birth is Both Magical and Serious Business

-What was once an airy fairy ideal has been forged in the fire of lived experience.
-I’ve learned that birth is both utterly magical—and not to be trifled with....
-It is both mystery and design, sovereignty and surrender.
-It demands our full presence, deep respect, and unwavering trust, calling us to show up with everything we have as mothers, and sometimes, everything we have as birth attendants too.
+What once felt like an ideal has been forged in the fire of lived experience.
+I have learned that birth is both utterly magical—and never to be taken lightly.
+It is at once mystery and design, sovereignty and surrender.
+It demands our full presence, deep respect, and unwavering trust, calling us to show up with everything we have as mothers, and at times, everything we have as birth attendants too.

-Birth is designed to empower us and humble us all at once.
+Birth is designed to empower us and to humble us all at once.

 Look below for a peak of some of my own precious memories of my homebirths, crunchy mom life, and my grandbabies who thus far have all been born at home (and yes, that’s a minivan birth in there 😂)